Skip to Content

 banana peel fertilizer for potassium

-Here’s how to maximize their composting impact:
+Here’s how to get the most out of their composting peels impact:

 • Blend with water for liquid banana peel fertilizer